 Is it silly to worry about travel safety?
 Of course it isn’t.
-There are real safety aspects surrounding travel that are good to be aware of.
-But at the same time, it is very important (though also sometimes challenging) to keep a healthy perspective.
+There are real safety aspects to travel that are good to be aware of.
+But at the same time it is also important to keep a healthy perspective.

-Reading travel safety advice is important if you want to be a responsible traveller.
-It’s particularly important if you are going to more adventurous places, or if you are heading to places that are especially unfamiliar to you.
-There’s just one problem: it’s very easy for safety information to freak you the hell out.
+Reading travel safety advice is particularly important if you are going to more adventurous places, or if you are heading to places that are especially unfamiliar to you.
+But there’s just one problem: it’s very easy for safety information to freak you the hell out!

 I know this from experience.
-Even if I’m fully rationally aware that everything will be fine so long as I take normal reasonable care, just reading one negative story about a certain place can totally dominate my thoughts.
-You can go very quickly from being reasonable about travel safety to being totally paranoid and afraid.
+Even when I’m rationally fully aware that everything will be fine so long as I take normal reasonable care, reading just one negative story about a certain place can totally dominate my thoughts.

 Assessing travel safety can be very much like trying to self-diagnose a medical issue online (which so often proves to be a bad idea!).
-Maybe you’ve just had a slight rash but instead of asking your doctor you type the symptoms into Google, and minutes later you’re neck-deep into reading about all sorts of terrifying (but exceptionally rare or completely non-applicable) conditions.
+Maybe you’ve just had a slight rash but instead of asking your doctor you type the symptoms into Google, and minutes later you’re neck-deep into reading about all sorts of terrifying (but exceptionally rare) conditions.
 Before you know it you’ll have convinced yourself you’re on your deathbed with just days left to live.

 Of course, what you really need instead is a doctor to tell you it’s just a mild allergic reaction and that you’re going to be fine.